tijs/ATProtoFoundation/Sources/ATProtoFoundation/ATProtoFoundation.docc/GettingStarted.md

 let record = ATProtoRecord(from: timelineRecord)
 ```

-## Authentication with Iron Session
+## Authentication with BFF Pattern

 ATProtoFoundation uses the Backend-For-Frontend (BFF) pattern for OAuth, where sensitive tokens are managed server-side using HttpOnly cookies.